Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

   - /about.html
 ---

-My name is Sam and I'm a fifth-year accounting PhD student at the MIT Sloan School of Management.
-I am on the 2021-2022 academic job market.
+My name is Sam and I'm a fifth-year accounting PhD student at the MIT Sloan School of Management and expect to graduate in May 2022.
 Prior to joining the accounting group at MIT, I received my bachelor's and master's degrees in accounting from Brigham Young University.

 <!-- I became interested in financial markets from a young age when an uncle of mine challenged me to create a fake investment portfolio on Investopedia.
 I imagine I was quite the sight to see - a 12-year old clicking through Yahoo!
 Finance financial data - however, since then, I have always been interested in understanding the usefulness of accounting information. -->